AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ### Field at the root level

-When you want to place the value from the source at the root level, follow the example below:
+When you want to map the value from the source at the root level, follow the example below:

 **Sample JSON file:**